-You don’t need to buy hunting gear to get out into the natural environment…
+You don’t need to buy hunting gear and look for a Nissan NP200 for sale to get out into the natural environment…

 Whereas the scouting movement has been around for a considerable amount of time and is most often associated with a healthy (if not thoroughly needed) engagement with the “great outdoors”, it is not a static entity and has kept abreast of technological development (as CMScout proves).
 Despite the concentration of scouting on physical activities that most often take place within a natural environment, the deeper objective of the movement is to develop character, self-esteem and a sense of independence within each scout.

 Another objective, and currently one that has come under the media spotlight due to global warming and the need for sustainable forms of energy, is the engendering of respect for the natural environment and a sense of responsibility for its correct management.

 As has been alluded to, the environmental focus of the scouting movement has not excluded it from taking advantage of technology development, least of all technology like the internet and telecommunication.
 The communicative advantages created by the proliferation of the internet mean that scouts from within a community as well as from without the community can engage in forum debates, notices, the posting of photos and important news, etc.

 In order to enable this type of online interaction an open source content management system (CMS) has been developed to help scout masters without much technical knowledge to set up a website that is appropriate to the needs of scouting organisations.
 The fact that the CMS is open source means that it is available for download for free, and is designed for end user use.